lichengshengHK/Pore-Algorithm-and-18-lattices-numerical-method/README.md

    then, Click [SWCC Hysteresis], the hysteresis of "ink-bottle" effect will be simulated.

-   finally, "Drying path" or "Wetting path" file which include tif results will be generated.
+   finally, "Drying path" or "Wetting path" folder which include tif results will be generated.

    if size of the "r" of the SWCC Simulate is 10, the "SWCC Hysteresis" need to be carry 10*2 = 20 timmes.